Recoil-Order and Radiative Corrections to the aCORN Experiment: Abstract

 \section{Abstract}

 The aCORN experiment measures the electron-antineutrino $a$-coefficient in free neutron decay.
-We update the previous aCORN results \cite{Dar17,Has21} to include radiative and recoil corrections to first order.
-The corrected combined result is $\langle a \rangle = -0.10859 \pm .00125\, ({\rm stat}) \pm 0.00133\, ({\rm sys})$, an increase in magnitude of \mbox{0.7 \%} compared to the overall relative standard uncertainty of 1.7 \%, which is unchanged.
-The corresponding corrected result for the ratio of weak coupling constants $\lambda = G_A/G_V$ is $\lambda = -1.2737 \pm 0.0061$.
+We update the previous aCORN results \cite{Dar17,Has21} to include radiative and recoil corrections to first order, and discuss a key issue in the comparison of results from different $a$-coefficient experimental methods when these effects are considered.
+The corrected combined result is $\overline{a} = -0.10779 \pm 0.00125\, ({\rm stat}) \pm 0.00133\, ({\rm sys})$, averaged over the full Fermi neutron beta spectrum.
+The corresponding corrected result for the ratio of weak coupling constants $\lambda = G_A/G_V$ is $\lambda = -1.2712 \pm 0.0061$.
 This improves agreement with previous $a$-coefficient experiments, in particular the 2020 aSPECT result \cite{Bec20}.